-The following is chapter 1 from The Pragmatic Programmer Summary book available now on Amazon.
+The following is chapter 1 from The Pragmatic Programmer Summary book.
 It was written and designed for people looking to save time and learn key concepts from the classic software engineering book, The Pragmatic Programmer: From Journeyman to Master.

 Chapter 1 A Pragmatic Philosophy